rekha-balan/azure-docs-test2-pr.nl-NL/articles/expressroute/expressroute-move.md

 * After an ExpressRoute circuit has been moved to the Resource Manager deployment model, you can manage the life cycle of the ExpressRoute circuit only by using the Resource Manager deployment model.
 This means that you can perform operations like adding/updating/deleting peerings, updating circuit properties (such as bandwidth, SKU, and billing type), and deleting circuits only in the Resource Manager deployment model.
 * The ExpressRoute circuit acts like a bridge between the classic and the Resource Manager deployment models.
 Traffic between virtual machines in virtual networks in the classic deployment model and those in virtual networks in the Resource Manager deployment model flows through ExpressRoute if both virtual networks are linked to the same ExpressRoute circuit.
 * Cross-subscription connectivity is supported in both the classic and the Resource Manager deployment models.
+* After you move an ExpressRoute circuit from the classic model to the Azure Resource Manager model, you can [migrate the virtual networks linked to the ExpressRoute circuit](expressroute-migration-classic-resource-manager.md).

 ## <a name="whats-not-supported"></a>What's not supported
 This section describes what's not supported for ExpressRoute circuits:

-* Moving circuit links, gateways, and virtual networks from the classic to the Resource Manager deployment model.
 * Managing the life cycle of an ExpressRoute circuit from the classic deployment model.
 * Role-Based Access Control (RBAC) support for the classic deployment model.
 You cannot perform RBAC controls to a circuit in the classic deployment model.
 Any administrator/coadministrator of the subscription can link or unlink virtual networks to the circuit.